Bill Randle

+Biography

 Randle was born William McKinley Randle Jr. in Detroit, Michigan.
 In Detroit, he hosted a popular show on WJLB-AM radio (now WDTK) called The Interracial Goodwill Hour, featuring rhythm and blues music and hot jazz.
 As a pioneering disc jockey at radio station WERE in Cleveland, Ohio, he helped change the face of American music.
 In the 1950s, Time magazine called Randle the top DJ in America.
 His popularity and huge listening audience allowed him to bolster the careers of a number of young musicians, including the Four Lads, Bobby Darin, and Fats Domino.
 Nicknamed "The Pied Piper of Cleveland", a 1955 musical documentary film was made about him titled The Pied Piper of Cleveland: A Day in the Life of a Famous Disc Jockey.
 The film includes a Cleveland concert at Brooklyn High School on October 20, 1955, featuring Pat Boone and Bill Haley & His Comets with Elvis Presley as the opening act.
 It is the first commercial film footage of a Presley performance but has never been released.

 Curiously enough, Randle almost did not survive early radio.
 One Thanksgiving, he played an unusual version of "Silent Night" sung by gospel and blues artist Sister Rosetta Tharpe.
 Many persons called in to complain and the station manager, longtime radio and television fixture Sidney Andorn fired Randle.
 The next morning, WERE owner Ray T. Miller, the chairman of the Cuyahoga County Democratic Party, rehired Randle after he learned he had so many listeners to Randle's program, and fired Andorn instead.

 While working in Cleveland, Randle would travel back to Detroit for some radio programs.
 In the late 1950s, Randle would fly back and forth from Cleveland to New York where he produced radio shows in both markets (at WERE and WCBS-AM, respectively).
 He sat alongside other top DJs of the era including Carl Reese, Phil McLean and Howie Lund.

 In spring of 1955 Randle told listeners to his WERE radio show that while in New York City he had received a recording of a hot new talent from the singer's manager, Colonel Tom Parker.
 He decided to premiere it in Cleveland (understanding the crossover appeal there of a young Elvis Presley).
 Randle championed Elvis' early recordings on Sun Records and those following his signing by RCA Victor that fall.
 On January 28, 1956, Bill Randle introduced Elvis on TV to America on the Dorsey Brothers' Stage Show.